openvinotoolkit/training_extensions/pytorch_toolkit/face_recognition/README.md

     --embed_size 256
 ```

-## Configuration files
+## Configuration Files

-Besides passing all the required parameters via command line, the training script allows to read them from a `yaml` configuration file.
+Besides passing all the required parameters via the command line, the training script allows to read them from a `.yaml` configuration file.
-Each line of such file should contain a valid description of one parameter in the `yaml` fromat.
+Each line of such file should contain a valid description of one parameter in the `.yaml` format.
 Example:
 ```yml
 #optimizer parameters